broughtj/Fin5350/reading.md

 # Textbook and Reading Materials

 There is not a *required* textbook for this course.
 I will provide many notes, tutorials, and links to documentation.
-However, I do strongly suggest the following two books.
-I will be basing a good portion of my lecture material upon these sources:

 ## Learning Python